 September 19, 2014 in Seasonal Wild Catch, Slideshow

-Community Supported Seafood, CSS, provides discounted access to responsible harvest wild seafood every season.
+Pay less and get more with Community Supported Seafood.
+CSS provides discounted access to responsible harvest wild seafood every season.
 Otolith’s connects your power with our knowledge and uses our combined interest to generously support the harvesters who work on our behalf.

 It feels wonderful to eat the healthiest wild seafood in the world and enjoy the convenience of having it available in your freezer ready to be cooked at your convenience.
 The taste is better than fresh.
 Its First Fresh Cut™ and sushi grade.
 The powerful omega-3′s naturally present in all of Otolith’s wild seafood will improve the health of your body on a cellular level.
 You may experience increased quality of life associated with being satisfied, receiving the nutrients your body craves, and having friends who want to have dinner at your house.